Brandon Boyd: Solo career

 On July 6, 2010, Boyd announced that his debut solo album, The Wild Trapeze was released.
-On June 21, 2010, a music video for Boyd's first single from The Wild Trapeze, entitled "Runaway Train," was released online.
+On June 21, 2010, a music video for Boyd's first single from The Wild Trapeze, "Runaway Train", was released.
 A second music video was released for the album, for the song "Last Night a Passenger" in October 2010.

-On January 18, 2013, Brandon announced his band, Sons of the Sea.
+On January 18, 2013, Boyd announced his band, Sons of the Sea.
 With Incubus on hiatus, Sons of the Sea toured in 2013 and 2014.
-On May 29, 2013, Brandon released a teaser video announcing the name of the album, Sons of the Sea.
-That same year, he embarked on a book-signing tour of the Northeast to coincide with his latest publication "So The Echo," as well as the release of "Sons of the Sea"'s eponymous record.
+On May 29, 2013, Boyd released a teaser video announcing the name of the album, Sons of the Sea.
+That same year, he embarked on a book-signing tour of the Northeast to coincide with his latest publication 'So The Echo, as well as the release of Sons of the Sea's eponymous record.

-On March 11, 2022, Brandon released his first solo album in 12 years, Echoes & Cocoons, produced by John Congleton.
+On March 11, 2022, Boyd released Echoes & Cocoons, produced by John Congleton.

-Tattoos

-Boyd is known for his wide variety of tattoos.
-On his forearms he carries the widely known mantra Om Mani Padme Hum, referring to the qualities of generosity, ethics, patience, diligence, renunciation and wisdom.
-Underneath that is a koi fish in red ink by Lars Johansson.
-On the inside of his right arm he has several tattoos, one once again incorporating the Tibetan mantra.
-Following the release of their album "A Crow Left of the Murder," he got an elaborate back tattoo featuring the common image of the All Seeing-Eye embedded in a pyramid.
-He also has a tattoo of the Eye of Horus on his right ankle.
-Other tattoos include his parents' names (Priscilla and Charles) on his forearms, an owl on his back, one teardrop on his index finger on both hands, and a picture inspired by Aubrey Beardsley's famous piece, The Peacock Skirt, on his left arm.
+In 2022 and 2023, Boyd appeared as White Jesus in seasons 2 and 3 of the series Reservation Dogs.

+In February 2024, he was featured on the Night Verses's single "Glitching Prisms".

+Personal life

+In the spring of 2011, Boyd made a large mural at the Hurley Space Gallery in order to raise awareness about single use plastics and their harmful effects on the world's oceans.
+Boyd is involved with many organizations and charitable causes and in 2003, along with his Incubus bandmates, he founded the 501(c)(3) non-profit The Make Yourself Foundation, which has raised over $1.4 million for various philanthropic causes locally and globally.
+The organization has awarded grant funding to over 60 nonprofit organizations.

+In a 2024 Rolling Stone Interview, Boyd stated he is married and that his wife is a fan of Lizzo.
+Lizzo would later join Incubus for a performance of “Aqueous Transmission" at the Hollywood Bowl.